asaikali/modern-spring-on-kubernetes/containerize/readme.md

 If you use graalvm you will be able to produce some very small images with distroless, from scratch base images.
-However, every time you make a new build of the app you will net a new binary that is probably 100MB+ and that will be cacheable.
+However, every time you make a new build of the app you will net a new binary that is not cacheable.
 If you take the lazy approach use a regular JRE, and leverage the exploded jar mode for spring boot, you will get excellent caching on the base OS, JRE, the app dependencies.
 Every new build of your app will probably only consume < 10MB in the top layer that hosts your application code.